jquery/learn.jquery.com/page/plugins/basic-plugin-creation.md

 };
 ```

-Notice that we return the results of `each()` instead of returning `this`.
-Since `each()` is already chainable, it returns `this`, which we then return.
+Notice that we return the results of `.each()` instead of returning `this`.
+Since `.each()` is already chainable, it returns `this`, which we then return.
 This is a better way to maintain chainability than what we've been doing so far.

-##Accepting Options
+## Accepting Options

-As your plugins get more and more complex, it's a good idea to make your plugin
-customizable by accepting options.
-The easiest way do this, especially if there
-are lots of options, is with an object literal.
-Let's change our greenify plugin to
-accept some options.
+As your plugins get more and more complex, it's a good idea to make your plugin customizable by accepting options.
+The easiest way do this, especially if there are lots of options, is with an object literal.
+Let's change our greenify plugin to accept some options.

 ```
 (function ( $ ) {